Layr-Labs/eigensdk-go/task-manager/README.md

     }
 ```

-The `CreateNewTask` method sends the new task to the Task Manager on-chain contract, receiving the generic input and other parameters related to the task creation, descripted in the Task Spammer readme file.
+The `CreateNewTask` method sends the new task to the on-chain Task Manager contract, receiving the generic input and other parameters related to the task creation, described in the Task Spammer README file.

 ### Task Responder